MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 [+] All done!
 Bye Bye!
 ```

-The primary solution to this vulnerability is to disable the `Print Spooler` service on domain controllers.
+The primary solution to this vulnerability, commonly known as PrinterBug, is to disable the `Print Spooler` service on domain controllers.
 As an alternative, the following sequence of `netsh.exe` commands will block MS-RPRN connections over named pipes:

 ```txt
 rpc filter